Students model the effects of more advanced technology on the population sizes of fish.

 A creative game that shows the effects of longline fishing on the health of the ocean ecosystem.

-An activity that plays with light at different depths of the oceans and discusses adaptations organisms have made for different light conditions.
+An activity that plays with light at different depths of the ocean and discusses adaptations organisms have made for different light conditions.

 A simple matching game for visually identifying fish and gaining an understanding of which can be sustainably harvested.